etro-js/etro/CONTRIBUTING.md

   to lint the code, generate the [dist](dist) files and run unit tests on them.
 It may be helpful to put these commands in a pre-commit hook.

 - Commit your changes
-  - Please avoid squashing all your commits into one; we try to keep atomic commits.
   - Please follow these commit message guidelines:
-    - Optionally, prefix each commit message with [an appropriate emoji](https://gitmoji.dev)
+    - Optionally, prefix each commit message with [an appropriate emoji](https://gitmoji.dev), such as `:bug:` for fixes.
     - Write in the imperative tense
     - Wrap lines after 72 characters (for Vim add `filetype indent plugin on` to ~/.vimrc, it's enabled by default in Atom).
-    - Example:
+    - Format:

       ```
       :emoji: One-liner